vicenteyoo/vicenteyoo.github.io/_pages/about.md

 <img width="400" src="/assets/images/Logo_InhaUniv.png" alt="Inha Logo" title="Inha Logo">
 - **Dept. of Smart Mobility Engineering**
 - Power Electronics and Motor Drive for Future Mobility
-Lab Website is under construction.
+- Lab Website is under construction.
-If you are interested in power electronics and electric vehicle, please feel free to contact me. (jwyoo@inha.ac.kr)
+If you are interested in power electronics and electric vehicle, please feel free to contact me. (jwyoo [no spam] at inha.ac.kr)

 ## Research Interests